salmanvision/employee_data_management/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+EmployeeDataManagement is a single-page application which is designed to manage personal and employment data.

-Things you may want to cover:
+Setup

-* Ruby version
+* To start using EmployeeDataManagement, follow these steps:

-* System dependencies
+* Ruby version 2.7.2

-* Configuration
+* Rails version 7.1.1

-* Database creation
+* Clone the repository:

-* Database initialization
+* Navigate to the project directory: cd employee_data_management

-* How to run the test suite
+* DB Setup: rails db:create && rails db:migrate

-* Services (job queues, cache servers, search engines, etc.)
+* Compilation: rails assets:precompile

-* Deployment instructions
+* run bundle install

-* ...
+* Launch the application: ./bin/dev